allenai/nlphighlights/episodes/115_allennlp_interviewing_matt_gardner.md

 And Pradeep actually was an intern with me at the time.
 And I was thinking like, how do I make a library that makes it easy for interns to come and make progress quickly?
 So anyway, this is the beginnings of what turned into AllenNLP.
-So then we fast forward, like six months, eight months, and Luke Zettlemoyer joined AI 2.
+So then we fast forward, like six months, eight months, and Luke Zettlemoyer joined AI2.
 And he was starting a new team and wanted as part of this to release a toolkit that was basically, can we get, his students had recently done a co-reference resolution model that was state-of-the-art and a semantic role labeling model that was state-of-the-art.
 And was like, can we package these together and like rethink NLP toolkits and build something that's